Does Birth Control Pills Delay Menopause?

 What are the side effects of birth control pills?

 For those who have diabetes, heart problems, blood clots, or high blood pressure, taking blood control pills might aggravate their condition.
-Common side effects include bloating, nausea, headaches, breast tenderness, high blood pressure, etc.
+Common side effects include bloating, nausea, headaches, breast tenderness, high blood pressure, etc. My sister would often have headaches whenever she was on the pills.

 Why should women who smoke not take birth control pills?